gbordyugov/cs143/assignment-1/jlex/notes.md

   anything but `/` or newline, or
 - `*`, followed by anything but a `/` or a newline, or
 - `/`, followed by anything but a `*` or a newline.

+JLex-style regexes use double-quotes `"..."` to represent the literal meaning of the quotation body, so `"*"` represent the start itself and `"/"` represent the slash itself.